RedAngel121/NytePack/README.md

 [ ] Vein Mining Enchant configs to determine its effects on hunger and durability [ ] "Ore Factories" will have different ways of processing ore per type:
   - Initial layout will be one raw chunk of ore in a furnace makes a nugget
-  - One raw ore chunk in create mixer with water makes 1-3 nuggets
+  - 1 raw chunk in create mixer with water makes 1-3 nuggets
-  - 1 raw ore in a crushing wheel makes 1-2 crushed ore, then into washer makes 3-5 nuggets each
+  - 1 raw chunk in a grind mill makes 1-2 crushed ore, smelted for 2 nuggets each or washed for 3-5 nuggets
+  - the entire Ore Block can double or triple this input/output
   - More complex ore processing will yield better results
   - Mekanism is a good example of this
 [ ] I need to hash out Currency and Proper Chunk Claiming and how to pay for it through/with Lightmans Currency and FLAN